Last updated on 7th December 2022

 A great case study on using explainer views to generate income comes from Crazy Egg.
 They created a piece of video content to be shown to new customers landing on their homepage:

 Now, Crazy Egg attribute the explainer video to an additional $21,000 a month in new income.
-If we compare that to the highest average price for creating this type of content (£43,500), it’d only take a few months to breakeven.
-If you look at the lower costs, breakeven comes within a few days… The rest is pure profit!
+If we compare that to the average price for creating this type of content ($10,983), we’re talking profit in the first month!

 That’s almost three quarters of the total visitors to your page that could convert after watching an explainer video.
 Plus, it could be the nudge your customers need to tip them over the edge when making their purchase decision.

-It’s also been found that where both video and text are available on the same page, 72% of people would rather use video to learn about a product or service (making it more effective).
+It’s also been found that 73% of people would rather use video to learn about a product or service (over things like text-based articles, infographics or sales calls).

 So, if you’re weighing up the pros and cons of text versus video, we’d vote for the video option!